 Long papers: up to 4 pages (excluding references).

-Formatting: double-column format, 11pt font, US letter (8.5" × 11").
+Formatting: double-column, 11pt font, US letter (8.5" × 11").

-Review model: submissions should not be anonymized.
+Review model: single-blind; submissions need not be anonymized.

 Important Dates

-• Submission deadline: 16th January 2026, Friday (AoE)
+• Submission deadline: January 30, 2026, Friday (AoE)

-• Notification of decisions: 2nd February 2026, Monday (AoE)
+• Notification of decisions: February 13, 2026, Friday (AoE)

-• Workshop: 22nd March 2026, Sunday (@ ASPLOS 2026)
+• Workshop: March 22, 2026, Sunday (co-located with ASPLOS 2026)

 Organizers